 Unreal!
 Sigma Promotions just keeps on givin'!
 An incredible amount of brand new goods were donated again this year… and it took two loads in the van with all the seats down.
 T-shirts, jackets, golf shirts, polos, baseball hats, hoodies, pens, notebooks, travel mugs, school bags, and an assortment of other fun items.
 We KNOW that there will be a lot of smiles in Dekpor because of this most generous donation!

-Windfields Junior High School is full of students who are determined to make a difference both locally and globally!
+Windfields Middle School is full of students who are determined to make a difference both locally and globally!
 We are grateful to principal, Ms Heather Lanning, for introducing her staff and students to Dekpor School Development Organisation.

 The Windfields CARES group, under the leadership of Ms Stamoulis and Ms Seow, decided to participate in our Ghana Gift Bag initiative and they far exceeded their goal!
 Students wrote to companies such as Hilroy and Johnson & Johnson and were greeted with fantastic support.
 Lee Valley Tools was contacted and they offered a deep discount on their hand crank flashlights --a much-needed item in Dekpor.
 Fundraising was most successful!
 In the end, 60 absolutely stuffed-to-the max Ghana Gift Bags were filled, each with a flashlight!
 The students had done such an extraordinary job collecting goods that many boxes of extra school and hygiene supplies were also sent to Dekpor and a surplus of $1580.37 was raised!
 (The funds are being used to help our grade 9 graduates continue their education for the 2017-18 school year!)